xina0311/amazon-bedrock-agent-workshop-for-gcr/README.md

   :wave: :wave: Welcome to the Amazon Bedrock Agent Samples repository :wave: :wave:
 </p>

+> [!CAUTION]
+> The examples provided in this repository are for experimental and educational purposes only.
+They demonstrate concepts and techniques but are not intended for direct use in production environments.
+Make sure to have Amazon Bedrock Guardrails in place to protect against [prompt injection](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-injection.html).

 This repository provides examples and best practices for working with [Amazon Bedrock Agents](https://aws.amazon.com/bedrock/agents/).

 Amazon Bedrock Agents enables you to automate complex workflows, build robust and scalable end-to-end solutions from experimentation to production and quickly adapt to new models and experiments.